rackerlabs/technical-blog/_posts/2019-04-12-install-oracle-integration-cloud-connectivity-agent-on-an-on-premises-host.md

 categories:
     - Oracle
     - Database
-metaTitle: "Install Oracle Integration Cloud Service connectivity agent on an on-premises host"
+metaTitle: "Install the Oracle Integration Cloud Service connectivity agent on an on-premises host"
 metaDescription: "To gain access to an on-premises database from the Oracle Integration Cloud Service, you need to install the Oracle Integration Cloud Service connectivity agent on an on-premises host."
-ogTitle: "Install Oracle Integration Cloud Service connectivity agent on an on-premises host"
+ogTitle: "Install the Oracle Integration Cloud Service connectivity agent on an on-premises host"
 ogDescription: "To gain access to an on-premises database from the Oracle Integration Cloud Service, you need to install the Oracle Integration Cloud Service connectivity agent on an on-premises host."
 ---